kdyrovad/HotelApp/README.md

 # **HotelApp**

-The Hotel Booking App is an iOS application that allows users to explore and book hotel rooms seamlessly.
-Discover essential information about hotels, view detailed descriptions, and make reservations based on room descriptions and photos.
+Welcome to HotelApp – the iOS application that redefines your hotel booking experience.
+Uncover a world of possibilities as you seamlessly explore, discover, and book hotel rooms.
+Get ready for a journey where essential information meets stunning visuals, making your reservations more delightful than ever🏨✨

 ## **Overview**

 + Architecure: MVP(Model-View-Presenter)
 + UI: Programmatical
-+ Libraries used: SnapKit, KingFisher
++ Libraries used:
+  - SnapKit: For programmatical AutoLayout
+  - KingFisher: For efficient image loading and caching

+## Key Features
+- **Explore Hotels:**
+<br>Browse through a curated selection of hotels.
+- **Detailed Descriptions:**
+<br>Access comprehensive details about each hotel, ensuring an informed choice.
+- **Visual Richness:**
+<br>Immerse yourself in stunning visuals with detailed room descriptions and photos.
+- **Seamless Reservations:**
+<br>Book your preferred room effortlessly.

 ## **Demo**
 ![](https://github.com/kdyrovad/HotelApp/assets/103488736/3a21bab5-2530-4eb6-8528-cc875c283957)